boredsquirrel/Linux/polkit/README.md

 Polkit rules to allow certain actions.
+Place them in `/etc/polkit-1/rules.d/`.

+Note: the old pkla format is deprecated and should not be used.

 Prefer to use separate groups, on Fedora

 ```
 # create new group